matsuihidetoshi/whr-project/README.md

 ```
 After this, you will be able to use command "whr".
 # Usage
-You can use this tool with just running single command below.
+You can use this tool with running just a single command below.
 ```
 whr
 ```